Logiqx/gps-details/docs/devices/apple/watches/README.md

 ### Overview

-This page looks at a number of sessions recorded on a selection of Apple Watches.
+This page looks at a number of wingfoiling and kiteboarding sessions recorded on a selection of Apple Watches.

 It looks at the difference between software-calculated speeds (simply using latitudes and longitudes), versus speeds calculated by the GNSS chipsets (almost certainly using the Doppler observables).